All Episodes

 Romney's losing ground, losing approval.

-I've actually I printed this story out from uh from a blog last night because it so infuriated me.
+I've actually, I printed this story out from a blog last night because it so infuriated me.

 And I thought, you know what?

-I'm not gonna share it with the audience.
+I'm not going to share it with the audience.

-I'm not gonna this this thing ticked me off like I can't believe.
+This thing ticked me off like I can't believe it.

-I said, I'm not gonna tell you about it, because I don't want you getting ticked off because I think it's bogus.
+I said, I'm not going to tell you about it because I don't want you getting ticked off because I think it's bogus.

 And I just ended up telling you.

-But in these three battleground states where the Quinopee Act, New York Times says Obama's way ahead, and Romney doesn't even have a chance anymore.
+But in these three battleground states where the Quinnope Act, New York Times says Obama's way ahead and Romney doesn't even have a chance anymore.

-Ohio, well, it's not that he doesn't have a chance, but it's gonna be really hard to make up the ground.
+Ohio, well, it's not that he doesn't have a chance, but it's going to be really hard to make up the ground.

 17% real unemployment in Pennsylvania, and Romney doesn't have a chance.